Baltimore City Police Vice Squad

 Held At Police Station

-Magistrate Allers then ordered Fink held, not jail, but in northern district police station.
+Magistrate Allers then ordered Fink held, not jailed, but held in Northern District Police Station.

 Meanwhile, city officials entered the probe, at least by recognizing its importance.
 Mayor Jackson conferred with Commissioner Lawson.
 One result was an order by the Commissioner that every available man be placed on the case under supervision of chief inspector Stephen G. Nelson.